 Step 3 - Add content

-You can add more content to a blog post using the same blocks and tools that you'd use for a regular Page.
+You can add more content to a blog post using the same blocks and tools you use for a Regular Page.
 Visit Building a page to learn more.

 Step 4 - Add categories and tags